-These can represent a bargain, if they are priced accordingly.
-An older car can be repaired to an acceptable standard at a lower cost than that dictated by an insurance company’s exacting standards.
-These cars will provide many more years of good service at a great-value price – just so long as the buyer is aware of their past.
+Cars in the latter two categories can sometimes represent a bargain, if they are priced accordingly.
+An older car can be repaired to an acceptable standard at a lower cost than that dictated by an insurance company’s standards – especially if used parts or cheaper labour are used.

 Make sure you know how to interpret the jargon and are fully aware of a vehicle's past so you don't get caught out by an unscrupulous seller.

 Have you ever been involved in a car accident where your vehicle was written off?
 What did you have to do?